nicholaswunz/dispersal-meta-analysis/README.md

 # dispersal-meta-analysis
 This repository contains code and data needed to reproduce the article:

-**Wu N. C., & Seebacher, F.** Does energetic physiology predict individual-level dispersal?
-(In prep) *Journal*, **9**, coaa138, DOI: https://doi.org/10.1093/conphys/coaa138
+**Wu N. C., & Seebacher, F.** Does physiology predict animal movement: activity, exploration, and dispersal?
+(In prep) *Journal*,

 **Raw data**
-- ucrit_all.csv  - Raw Ucrit data used for the analysis.
+- ind_disp_raw_datal.csv - Raw data for individual movement used for the analysis.
-- enzyme_all.csv - CS and LHD data used for the analysis.
+- pop_disp_raw_data.csv - Raw data for range expansion used for the analysis.

 **R codes**
-- BP-temp_analysis.R - Data cleaning, analysis and figure production.
+- disp_analysis.R - Data cleaning, meta-analysis and figure production.
+- spatial_map_analysis.R - Code to reproduce Figure 1.

 **Extra files**
 - CONPHYS-2020-161_SI.PDF - Supplementary file includes statistical outcomes and additional figures and descriptions from the main document.

 ## Abstract
-Plastic pollutants are novel environmental stressors that are now persistent components of natural ecosystems.
-Endocrine disrupting chemicals such as bisphenols that leach out of plastics can modify physiological responses of animals by interfering with hormone signalling.
-Here, we tested whether three commonly produced bisphenols, bisphenol A (BPA), bisphenol F (BPF) and bisphenol S (BPS), impair thermal acclimation of swimming performance and metabolic enzyme [citrate synthase (CS) and lactate dehydrogenase (LDH)] activities in adult zebrafish (*Danio rerio*).
-We found that exposure to 30-μg l⁻¹ BPF and BPS, but not BPA, reduced swimming performance, and no interactions between bisphenol exposure and acclimation (3 weeks to 18°C and 28°C) or acute test (18°C and 28°C) temperatures were found.
-BPA interacted with acclimation and acute test temperatures to determine CS activity, an indicator of mitochondrial density and aerobic metabolic capacity.
-BPS reduced CS activity and an interaction (at a one-tailed significance) between acclimation temperature and BPF exposure determined CS activity.
-LDH activity reflects anaerobic ATP production capacity, and BPA and BPF altered the effects of thermal acclimation and acute test temperatures on LDH activity.
-Our data show that all bisphenols we tested at ecologically relevant concentrations can disrupt the thermal responses of fish.
-BPS and BPF are used as environmentally safer alternatives to BPA, but our data show that these bisphenols are also of concern, particularly in thermally variable environments.

-**Keywords:** Locomotion, metabolism, plastic pollution, temperature, thermal acclimation
+Activity and exploration of novel environments determine local interactions, and larger scale dispersal can affect gene flow between populations.
+Physiology determines movement capacity and links animal movement to environmental variation.
+If physiology predicted movement, physiological traits could be used as indicators of the propensity for movement and dispersal in different environments.
+In two related meta-analyses, we aimed to establish the state-of-knowledge of the extent to which physiology mediates movement.
+Firstly, we determined whether physiological traits underlie individual movement, which we classified into activity within familiar environments, exploration of novel environments, and dispersal (88 studies).
+Secondly, we determined whether physiological characteristics differed between individuals at the core of the distribution and those at the range edges (43 studies).
+Locomotor performance and metabolism affected individual movement, and differed between the range core and edge.
+Corticosterone levels and immunity were also greater at the range edge compared to the core.
+These physiological differences were particularly pronounced in birds and amphibians, and physiological differences between distributional core and edge increased with increasing time since separation.
+Additionally, there was a trend for dispersal to occur in the direction of warmer environments.
+Our analysis indicates that the range of different physiological traits and geographical areas are only sparsely represented in the literature.
+Future work should focus on broadening the physiological and geographical representation, particularly because the geographical areas worst affected by climate change are also the most undersampled.
+Physiological differences between the core and edge of distributions may reflect the cause or effect of dispersal, and it remains unresolved whether physiological differences are mediated genetically or reflect plasticity.

+**Keywords:** energetics, locomotor, metabolism, performance, meta-analysis, range edge, environmental change